 This past year I explored the south and north rims of the Grand Canyon, and this March, I will be venturing to the bottom.
 Havasupai Falls is one of the most remote places in America.
 (Mail is still delivered daily by way of a donkey.)
 It’s home to the Havasupai Indian tribe, who have inhabited the area for 800 years.
-You can arrive by a helicopter, but since I’m up for a good physical challenge, I will be hiking down and back towards the blue-green waters and waterfalls that make this place look unreal.
+You can arrive by helicopter, but since I’m up for a good physical challenge, I will be hiking down and back towards the blue-green waters and waterfalls that make this place look unreal.

 My first trip to America’s Last Frontier was in 2008.
 I went solo and traveled with my family who lived there.
 This time, I will be bringing my boyfriend along for adventurous camping, snowmobiling, fishing, and maybe even some surfing.

 Every time I go to San Francisco and the bay area, I try to get out into a different wine-producing region.
 It’s easy because there is so much variety to choose from, but at the same time, it’s tough because you fall into your favorites.
-I have a good friend who just moved to Livermore, so I will be tasting my way through this lesser-known wine region for the first time in 2012.
+I have a good friend who just moved to Livermore, so I will be tasting my way through this lesser-known wine region for the first time.

 Photo: City of Healdsburg